 Our program will provide an update on recent water-related legislative and administrative developments, along with discussions of the key issues driving water policy—the intersection of climate change and water supply, the legalization of cannabis, the changing demands for stored water, and the need to improve dam safety.
 Practitioners from a wide array of viewpoints will address complex water supply and management challenges in several of Oregon’s watersheds, including the Willamette, Grand Ronde, Deschutes, and Klamath basins.
 Developments involving the Clean Water Act’s definition of “Waters of the U.S.” and the application of Section 401 will be addressed, along with other recent decisions involving water distribution, water access, and storage water permits.
 Developments involving the Federal Columbia River Power System and the Hells Canyon Complex in the Snake Basin will also be discussed.
 We will also provide an overview of federal reserved water rights, reflect on Tribal water rights from the perspective of a practitioner with four decades of experience, and cover ethical issues.

-We have invited Robert P. Baumgartner of the Oregon Water Resources Commission, to be our keynote speaker this year.
-We hope you will join us for this excellent program and for a sponsored reception following the first day.
+Meta Loftsgaarden of the Oregon Watershed Enhancement Board will be our keynote speaker this year.
+We hope you will join us for this excellent program that includes a sponsored lunch & reception on the first day.

 BACK TO TOP

 David E. Filippi, Program Co-Chair, is a member of Stoel Rives LLP.
 He practices in the areas of natural resources, environmental and land use law, concentrating on water rights & quality, fish and wildlife law, and permitting.

 Richard M. Glick, Program Co-Chair, practices water and environmental law at Davis Wright Tremaine LLP.
 For the past 34 years he has advised and represented farms, irrigation districts and municipal water utilities in Oregon.